ufb007/Reevoo-es6-angularjs/README.md

+This project is using AngularJS with ES6

-To use this sample project you need gulp installed (`npm install -g gulp`).
+To start project you need gulp installed (`npm install -g gulp`).

-The default task will execute `gulp serve` which build the sources, watch for changes and serve them on port [8080](http://localhost:8080).

-You will find several comments in the sources and build files and I wrote a how to use AngularJS with ECMAScript 6.
+Install node modules by typing `npm install`

+Transpile the ES6 scripts with `gulp build`

+Run server with `gulp serve`

+Go to browser and go to http://localhost:8080 to view the project